Ahmed Jamal (cricketer)

 Ahmed Jamal (born 3 September 1988) is a Pakistani first-class cricketer who plays for Sui Southern Gas Company.
-He is a six feet four inches (193 cm) tall right-arm pace bowler.
+He is a six foot four inch (193 cm) tall right-arm pace bowler.
 In October 2017, he took nine wickets for 50 runs for Sui Southern Gas Corporation against Sui Northern Gas Pipelines Limited in the 2017–18 Quaid-e-Azam Trophy, his career-best figures.

 Jamal is noted for winning Pakistan’s “King of Speed” competition in 2013, registering a bowling speed of 143 km/h.